How to get involved?

 Who will attend – Landowners in semi-arid zones, Indigenous land managers, Land management educators, backyard farmers, horticulture, grazing and farm managers, students (TAFE, University and school)

-Delivered by – Thiago Gimenez Barbosa
+Delivered by – Thiago Gimenez Barbosa + Rebel Black

 2. Demonstration Site

-Establish a small 1ha demonstration site at THE Hungry Spirit Lightning Ridge, a community focused property on the edge of the opal fields that currently has a permaculture garden, a large shed used for events and functions and a commercial kitchen.
-The establishment phase would include earthworks, planting, a watering system and employment of a Project support officer (6hrs/week) who will be responsible for basic maintenance and developing community and volunteer engagement to ensure the project continues beyond initial funding.
+The establishment phase will include earthworks, planting, a watering system and employment of a Project Support Officer (15hrs/week) who will be responsible for basic maintenance and developing community and volunteer engagement to ensure the project continues beyond initial funding.

 The site will include a variety of fruit and nut trees, native timbers and Indigenous foods and medicine plants, vegetables and ground covers.
 It will make use of local crushed rock, woodchip and organic compost.
+We will undertake comprehensive soil analysis to measure the impact on soil/biodiversity/water retention and carbon sequestration using this methodology.

 Who will attend: The Demonstration site will be built using a mix of specialists (irrigation and earthworks) workshop participants and community volunteers.
 It will be done in a short period of time being led by Syntropic Farming expert Thiago Gimenez Barbosa